Contact the PEAR Advocate

-Response within an hour through a phone call or a text.
+The confidential advocate offers a response within an hour through a phone call or a text at 978.594.7089.

-When contacted, the PEAR advocate will assess safety, and provide survivor centered support for individual.
-The advocate will also briefly be able to talk through trauma response and help student understand what to expect physically and psychologically.
+When contacted, the PEAR advocate will assess safety, and provide survivor-centered support for the individual.
+The advocate will also briefly be able to talk through trauma response and help the student understand what to expect physically and psychologically.
 The advocate can help survivors with access to confidential counseling or mental health services as appropriate.
 The advocate is also able to access a translation service with over 200 languages to support the survivor in the language that they feel most comfortable.

 The advocate will talk through options for medical attention, including the gathering of evidence as well as what to expect when seeking medical attention and how to access hospital accompaniment.
 The advocate will also share health services available on campus.